 What are the qualifications to become an apprentice?

-Qualifications to become an apprentice include a strong foundation of math and literacy skills, a High School or an equivalent diploma, and the ability to successfully complete and aptitude test.
+Qualifications to become an apprentice include a strong foundation of math and literacy skills and a High School or an equivalent diploma.
 Additionally a qualified candidate must be physically fit, drug free, have access to reliable transportation, and have proof of citizenship or the legal right to work in the U.S.

 What are the benefits of an apprenticeship in training and union membership?